Darcyddx/Active-Vision/Documentation/Scrum/April/28_April.md

 ### Xi Ding
 ## What have I done?

-- Debug with camera feed integration codes
+- Conducted user testing sessions to assess the posture point overlays, gathering feedback on visibility, usability, and potential distractions

 ## What am I doing next?

-- test whether camera feed integration codes can run correctly in mobile phones
+- Refine the overlay system based on user feedback, optimizing performance and addressing any identified bugs